jmvanel/semantic_forms/scala/forms_play/README.md

 - build and run this project with [latest play activator from typesafe.com](http://typesafe.com/platform/getstarted) , and type in activator : `~ run`

+The default port is 9000, so you can direct your browser to [http://localhost:9000](http://localhost:9000) .
+To run on another port than 9000 :
+    run 9053

 To package to run on a server that has Java only: type in activator : `dist`

 Then the archive is found here :